Some of the answers may even be correct.

 In order to be truly globally unique, one might expect that one would need a central list of all created identifiers, in order to verify that there are no duplicates created.
 While this is one approach that you might consider, others are possible.
 By outsourcing this complex decision to GUID as a Service, you no longer need to worry about such details.

-What if I care about the method by which my GUID is generated?
+- What if I do care about the method by which my GUID is generated?

 While a GUID is Globally unique, a UUID is Universally unique.
 That is to say, a GUID only promises that it’s unique on the planet that it’s generated on, but a UUID promises to be unique in the entire universe.
 As one might expect, it’s more difficult to confirm uniqueness in the universe without knowing what alien intelligences out there may be attempting to also create UUIDs.
 This service only creates GUIDs, and that should be enough for most purposes unless you are writing an extraterrestrial application.